 Madh Island is a respite from the otherwise dazzling environs of the city and can be reached by an hour’s drive or a ferry ride from Mumbai.
-The island is bordered by the Arabian Sea on the west and Malad Creek on the east, and is mainly inhabited by Kolis, Marathis, and Roman Catholics.
+The island is bordered by the Arabian Sea on the west and Malad Creek on the east and is mainly inhabited by Kolis, Marathis, and Roman Catholics.
 The swift current and tides of the ocean are not ideal for a swim and it is prohibited to wander off too far in the waters even during low tides.
-The beach is swarmed by tourists owing to its sunset points, sun-kissed sands, fishing boats and fishermen going about their daily chores.
+The beach is swarmed by tourists owing to its sunset points, sun-kissed sands, fishing boats, and fishermen going about their daily chores.

 Location: Christian Wada, Madh, Mumbai

-While visiting this beach, one can also pay homage at the Siddhivinayak Temple, Mount Mary Church of Bandra and the Jain temple that are all located beside the beach itself.
+While visiting this beach, one can also pay homage to the Siddhivinayak Temple, Mount Mary Church of Bandra and the Jain temple that are all located beside the beach itself.
 The beach attracts many photo fanatics and shutterbugs, especially during dawn and dusk to capture the changing colours of the sky and the enchanting landscape vistas.
 Festivals like Ganesh Chaturthi are celebrated with a lot of pomp and vigour and the season draws tourists in thousands to be a part of the grand festivities.
 It is advisable not to visit the beach during the summer and monsoon months as it can get unbearable due to the heat and humidity.

 Location: Bharat Nagar, Versova, Andheri West, Mumbai

 Marvé Beach is known primarily for its cashew nut groves and the imposing medieval Portuguese church, besides the magnificent sunset points.
 Furthermore, a special ferry transports people from the beach to Essel World and to the Global Vipassana Pagoda which is aglow in the night and is a sight to behold.
-The beach also houses a tiny ancient Portuguese church which is popular amongst the tourists, and facilitates ferry rides every ten minutes from here to Manori beach.
+The beach also houses a tiny ancient Portuguese church which is popular amongst the tourists and facilitates ferry rides every ten minutes from here to Manori beach.